Czech Airlines: Erosion under Smartwings

-Latest developments

-In March 2019, Smartwings announced that ČSA would undergo a fleet transition, with the Airbus A319 and ATR 72 to be retired.
+The A320neo order was halved to three planes in 2019, and then converted into three orders for the Airbus A321XLR model instead at the beginning of 2020, with plans to launch North American routes.
+Manufacturer Airbus planned to deliver the planes in 2023 and 2024.
+However, the airline cancelled the order due to the COVID-19 pandemic.

 In the wake of the COVID-19 pandemic, Czech Airlines announced in April 2020 the end of its already suspended sole long-haul route to Seoul.
-Thus, its sole Airbus A330 was to be returned to lessor Korean Air by October 2020.

-Towards the end of January 2020, the airline announced a plan to expand and modernize the fleet, with the planned addition of four new Airbus A320s.
-However, due to the COVID-19 pandemic, these plans were abandoned.
-In the early stages of the pandemic, the company's workforce declined from 700 to 300 employees, and by the end of the year, the active fleet declined from five planes to two, both of which were under lease, flying to only five European destinations.
+Thus, its sole Airbus A330 was to be returned to lessor Korean Air by October 2020. ČSA fell into insolvency, applying for a moratorium in August 2020.
+The company's workforce declined from 700 to 300 employees, and by the end of the year, the active fleet declined from five planes to two, both of which were under lease, flying to only five European destinations.

-During the COVID-19 pandemic, ČSA fell into insolvency, applying for a moratorium in August 2020.
 In February 2021, a maintenance provider ordered the seizure of two Czech Airlines' ATR 72-500 in Prague over unpaid debts.
-Before the incident, near the end of the moratorium, majority owner Smartwings announced that Czech Airlines faced insolvency should it not receive state financial aid, but the aid raised controversy.
+Before the incident, near the end of the moratorium, owners announced that Czech Airlines faced insolvency should it not receive state financial aid, but the aid raised controversy.
 That same month, the airline notified the Czech Employment Office that it might lay off its entire workforce of some 430 people.
 In March 2021, it added that it had no means to meet its financial obligations and filed for bankruptcy.

-In March 2021, ČSA announced the immediate retirement of all ATR 72-500 aircraft, considerably shrinking its remaining fleet.
+In March 2021, ČSA announced the immediate retirement of all ATR 72-500 aircraft.
 At the end of August 2021, ČSA was operating just one Airbus A320 aircraft; the second was inoperable.
 As of summer 2022, Czech Airlines had reduced its network to just three scheduled routes.
-In 2023, the only route operated by Czech Airlines was from Prague-Paris.